CA

 Math tutoring strong in Toronto, Vancouver

-Joshua taught 4 days ago
+Joshua taught about 1 month ago

 Joshua and Eileen continued working through a worksheet, focusing on polynomial compositions and then beginning a section on numbers and shapes.
 Eileen completed problems 105 through 122.
 They briefly discussed Eileen's familiarity with shapes, surface area, and volume in preparation for the next session.